Diffusion Models with Deterministic Normalizing Flow Priors: Experiments

 \subsection{Results}

-\subsubsection{Model parameters}
+\subsubsection{Model Parameters}

 We first optimize for the CIFAR10 sample quality, and then we apply the resulting parameters to the other dataset.
 To find the optimal value for $T_m$, we investigate the results for a variety of thresholds.
-We select NCSN++ cont.~\cite{song2020score}, which is an NCSN++ model conditioned on continuous time variables as the baseline model.
+We select NCSN++ cont.~\citep{song2020score}, which is an NCSN++ model conditioned on continuous time variables as the baseline model.
 We calculate FIDs for various $T_m$ values with $T/10$ increments on the models trained for 500K training iterations with a batch size of 32, where $T=1$.
 Depending on the $T_m$ value, a different number of sampling steps is used in our model.
 Note that the number of sampling steps are reduced except when $T_m=T$.
 In this case, normalizing flows provide an initial prior as an alternative to the standard Gaussian prior.

 As reported in Table~\ref{tab:steps}, the best IS and FID are obtained when $T_m=0.5$ and $T_m=0.6$, respectively.
 Also, our method with $T_m = 0.5$ and 500 fewer sampling steps, outperforms the baseline model.
 It achieves 0.35 improvement in terms of FID over the baseline method by obtaining an FID = 3.94.
 Improvements can be seen for all $T_m \ge 0.5$.
 For smaller $T_m$ values, however, our method suffers a significant degradation.
 This is due to the high and imbalanced stochasticity at smaller $T_m$ values.
-This is shown in Fig.~\ref{fig:tm}, where unrecognizable images are generated with a high stochasticity for $T_m < 0.5$.
+This is shown in Figure~\ref{fig:tm}, where unrecognizable images are generated with a high stochasticity for $T_m < 0.5$.
 Smaller $T_m$ makes the backward process simple and fast but challenging to reconstruct the data.
 By additional noise, however, the high-quality images are successfully reconstructed, although with more sampling steps.
 Nonetheless, the capacity to explicitly trade-off between accuracy and efficiency is still a crucial feature.
 For instance, the number of function evaluations is decreased by nearly 50\% while maintaining the visual quality of samples by using a smaller threshold, such as $T_m=0.5$ that balances sample quality and efficiency (\ie, the number of sampling steps).
 We fix $T_m=0.6$ for the rest of the experiments as it results in the best FID score of 3.16.

-\subsubsection{Unconditional color image generation}
+\subsubsection{Unconditional Color Image Generation}